 Yes, the vitamins in citrus fruits provide amazing health benefits – everywhere, but not in your teeth.
 Lemons, limes, grapefruit and other citruses are very acidic.
 These

 Orange juice has been found to be the least acidic of the citrus fruits, and when it is fortified with vitamin D and calcium it is actually very good for your teeth.

 Like citric acid, the acids in vinegar (which is used in the pickling process) can quickly wear down enamel.
 Eating a lot of pickles can also stain your teeth.

 The Better Option: Limit Consumption And Combine With Water

 Pickled veggies can be a good source of nutrients without a lot of calories.
 However, they need to be limited, and to avoid serious enamel damage you will need to drink a lot of water to wash the acids down.
 It is also best to brush your teeth right after eating.

 The tannins in red wine may be a healthy antioxidant that fights free radicals in the body, but they can easily stain your teeth.
 Both white and red wine also contain erosive acid that is so strong that it can soften enamel in as little as five minutes.
-The alcohol in wine can also cause dry mouth.
+The

 The Better Option: Black Or Green Tea